edouardpineau/A-simple-baseline-algorithm-for-graph-classification/README.md

 This work was presented at the NIPS 2018 workshop session [Relational Representation Learning](https://r2learning.github.io/).

+Some theoretical explanation of the good behavior of this simple baseline is presented in a preprint paper [Using Laplacian Spectrum as Graph Feature Representation](https://arxiv.org/abs/1912.00735), whose code is [here](https://github.com/edouardpineau/Using-Laplacian-Spectrum-as-Graph-Feature-Representation).

 ### Abstract

 Graph classification has recently received a lot of attention from various fields of machine learning e.g. kernel methods, sequential modeling or graph embedding.
 All these approaches offer promising results with different respective strengths and weaknesses.
 However, most of them rely on complex mathematics and require heavy computational power to achieve their best performance.
 We propose a simple and fast algorithm based on the spectral decomposition of graph Laplacian to perform graph classification and get a first reference score for a dataset.
 We show that this method obtains competitive results compared to state-of-the-art algorithms.